 Dissemination of Results and Publication Policy

-The results of this study will be communicated in study reports to Ministries of Health in each country/area, in presentations to relevant professional societies as well as in peer reviewed journals.
+The results of this study will be communicated in study reports to the Ministry of Health in Georgia, in presentations to relevant professional societies as well as in peer reviewed journals.
 The results of the study will be disseminated to pharmacists through a debriefing letter at the end of the study and through professional associations.
 Feedback to local professional associations of pharmacists will provide an opportunity to stimulate discussions on the quality of pharmacy services offered and to identify training needs to improve performance.

-The WHO Regional Office for Europe and researchers in each of the participating countries will be co-investigators for the purpose of each national study.
-All analyses and publications must be conducted in agreement with WHO EURO, the relevant research institution within country and the Ministry of Health.
+The WHO Regional Office for Europe and researchers in Georgia will be co-investigators.
+All analyses and publications must be conducted in agreement with WHO EURO, and the Ministry of Health of Georgia.

 Duration of the Project and Project Timeline